 The trees and shrubs selected below are divided equally between early bloomers and late bloomers.
 Early bloomers are those that flower by early April, even in the most northern gardens, while late bloomers are those that bloom only after spring has fully sprung (late April, or perhaps early May).
 A well-designed landscape will feature mixed planting of flowering trees and shrubs, both early bloomers and later bloomers.

 All of the plants on the list should be grown in full sun, although flowering dogwood often does just as well in partial shade.
 While most of the plants on this list are regarded as low maintenance, this should not be confused with no maintenance.
 It's always a good idea to winterize flowering shrubs, especially when they are young, to protect them against the harshness of winter.

 All things considered, the dogwoods win the top ranking for spring bloomers, with an impressive number of landscaping benefits.
-The main standouts in this group are flowering dogwood tree (Cornus florida), an American native, and Japanese dogwood tree (Cornus kousa).
+The main standouts in this group are flowering dogwood tree (Cornus florida), an American native; and Japanese dogwood tree (Cornus kousa).
 'Cherokee Chief' is a Cornus florida cultivar, but a pink dogwood tree called Rosea is also a popular choice for the yard.

+The branching pattern of flowering dogwood trees is rather horizontal, which gives visual interest at any time of year.
 But this is particularly so in the winter landscape, when leaves are absent.
-'Cherokee Chief' flowering dogwood trees will attain a maximum height of about 25 feet tall (by only about 15 feet wide).
+'Cherokee Chief' flowering dogwood trees will attain a maximum height of about 25 feet tall with a spread of about 15 feet.
 The springtime flowers are red and yield to berries that the wild birds eat.
 In autumn the leaves turn bronzy-red.

 Anthracnose is a serious fungal disease that attacks flowering dogwoods.
 As a fungus, it thrives under moist conditions.
 This gives you some clues as to how to help prevent the disease: